Published On: Apr 19 2013 01:48:16 PM CDTUpdated On: Apr 22 2015 01:00:00 AM CDT

 1933: Henry Royce, the industrialist who joined with Charles Rolls to found Rolls-Royce Ltd. in 1906, dies at the age of 70 in West Wittering, West Sussex, England.
 At the onset of World War I, the company turned from automobiles to the production of much-needed reliable engines for aviation.
 After the war, Rolls-Royce continued both as a manufacturer of luxury automobiles and airplane engines.

-1923: Model Bettie Page, who became famous in the 1950s for her pin-up photos, is born in Nashville, Tenn.
+1923: Model Bettie Page, who became famous in the 1950s for her pin-up photos, is born in Nashville, Tennessee.
 Page was Miss January 1955, one of the earliest Playmates of the Month for Playboy magazine.
 After years of obscurity, she experienced a resurgence of popularity in the 1980s.
 She died at age 85 on Dec.
 11, 2008.

 1923: Television producer Aaron Spelling, who produced such TV shows as "The Mod Squad," "Charlie's Angels," "Beverly Hills, 90210," "7th Heaven" and "Sunset Beach," is born in Dallas, Texas.
 He died at age 83 on June 23, 2006, from complications of a stroke he suffered five days earlier.

-1922: Jazz musician, composer and bandleader Charles Mingus, whose best-known albums include "Pithecanthropus Erectus," "Mingus Ah Um," "Mingus Dynasty" and "The Black Saint and the Sinner Lady," is born in Nogales, Ariz.
+1922: Jazz musician, composer and bandleader Charles Mingus, whose best-known albums include "Pithecanthropus Erectus," "Mingus Ah Um," "Mingus Dynasty" and "The Black Saint and the Sinner Lady," is born in Nogales, Arizona.
 He died from amyotrophic lateral sclerosis at age 56 on Jan.
 5, 1979.

 1906: The 1906 Summer Olympics, not now recognized as part of the official Olympic Games, open in Athens, Greece.

-1906: Actor Eddie Albert, best known for the sitcom "Green Acres" and his Oscar-nominated roles in "Roman Holiday" and "The Heartbreak Kid," is born Edward Albert Heimberger in Rock Island, Ill.
+1906: Actor Eddie Albert, best known for the sitcom "Green Acres" and his Oscar-nominated roles in "Roman Holiday" and "The Heartbreak Kid," is born Edward Albert Heimberger in Rock Island, Illinois.
 He died from pneumonia at age 99 on May 26, 2005.

 1904: Physicist J. Robert Oppenheimer, often called the "father of the atomic bomb" for his role in the Manhattan Project, the World War II project that developed the first nuclear weapons, is born in New York City.
 He died of throat cancer at age 62 on Feb.
 18, 1967.